-Our New Version 3 of the HP Authentication Suite of applications has been released.
+Version 4 of the HP Authentication Suite of applications has been released,Including Microsoft Universal Print Anywhere!

 If you find that the printer reports issues accessing HP Service, I would check the following.